bairblog/bairblog.github.io/_posts/2022-03-21-ukraine-eo-maers.md

     <i><b>Figure 5:</b> Difference between VH (left) and VV (right) polarizations over the same region in Dnipro, Ukraine from Sentinel-1 radiometric terrain corrected imagery.
 As seen, the radar returns in corresponding local regions are entirely different.</i>
 </p>

-Layover is an effect of foreshortening in which radar beams reach the top of a structure before they reach the bottom, resulting in the top of the object being presented as overlapping with the bottom.
+Layover is an effect in which radar beams reach the top of a structure before they reach the bottom, resulting in the top of the object being presented as overlapping with the bottom.
 This happens when objects are particularly tall.
 Visually, tall buildings appear as if they are laying on their side, while mountains will have their peaks intersecting with their bases.

 <p style="text-align:center;">
     <img src="https://bair.berkeley.edu/static/blog/maers/capella-layover.jpeg" width="100%">